Foundation.jpg

 Gifts of Appreciated Securities

 Gifts of securities can be made easily when your broker transfers shares to the Foundation.
 This can be done via electronic transfer or gift certificate.
-Please call Matt Crooks at (515) 274-1534 for information about making a stock gift.
+Please call Ruth Bloxham at (515) 274-1534 for information about making a stock gift.
 Gifts of appreciated stock or mutual fund shares that you have held at least a year qualify for a charitable income tax deduction equal to the current fair market value of the transferred assets.
 This deduction can be claimed: up to 30 percent of your adjusted gross income in the year you make the gift, with a five-year carryover period for the remainder.
 In addition, by transferring these assets directly to Westminster Presbyterian Church Foundation, you avoid paying capital gains tax on the sale.
 For most donors, this amounts to a double tax savings, thus making this type of gift the most cost-effective gift option.

 Gifts of Real Estate